Mental Health Advisory Service

 - confused or disturbed thoughts that may not make sense to you or others

 - major changes in mood

 - impulsive behaviour that causes you harm

 Your care plan will focus on your strengths and help you find the right support at University and in the wider community.
-This might include liaising with other services, such as those provided by the NHS and signposting you to other services and resources that might help you.
-MHAS blank care plan (Office document, 131kB)

 - any care plans that have helped you in the past

 - contact details of people and services that support you, such as NHS services at home or your personal tutor

 Refer to your appointment email, which will confirm where your session will take place.

 Download Microsoft Teams to your device before your first session.
 Check for software updates for your video and audio software.

 You can help your session to run safely and smoothly by making sure: